Born: 1886, Ipswich.

 Stephen William Mortimer, born 1909, Ipswich.

-William is also remembered on Holy Trinity church Memorial.
+William is also remembered on war memorial at Holy Trinity church, Ipswich.

 The 4th Battalion the Suffolk Regiment entered the battle on the 11th of March taking up positions on the out skirts of the Neuve Chapelle facing the Bois Du Biez which later were ordered to occupy.
 The 4th Battalion lost many men through shelling on their positions followed by a counter attack on the 12th by the Germans.
 In total the Battalion sustained 217 casualties.